CharlesZ-Chen/ReadChecker/README.md

   export JSR308=<the absolute path of your jsr308 dir in your machine>
   ```

-This `JSR308` environment variable is required for using my version of [do-like-javac](https://github.com/CharlesZ-Chen/do-like-javac) to run Read Checker on a project with project's build command, and it is also allow running Read Checker with a conciser command.
+This `JSR308` environment variable is required for using my version of [do-like-javac](https://github.com/CharlesZ-Chen/do-like-javac) to run Read Checker on a project with project's build command, and it also allows running Read Checker with a conciser command.

 ## How to running Read Checker check your Java code